-- 3 At the command line, provide the required information at each individual prompt: - PlateSpin Server: Enter the PlateSpin Server URL, using the following format: - http://Your PlateSpin Server/platespinmigrate - Replace Your_PlateSpin_Server with the host name or the IP address of your PlateSpin Server host. - Credentials (User Name/Password): Enter the name of an administrator-level user on the PlateSpin Server host, including the domain or machine name.
+- 3 At the command line, provide the required information at each individual prompt: - PlateSpin Server: Enter the PlateSpin Server URL, using the following format: http://Your_PlateSpin_Server/platespinmigrate - Replace Your_PlateSpin_Server with the host name or the IP address of your PlateSpin Server host. - Credentials (User Name/Password): Enter the name of an administrator-level user on the PlateSpin Server host, including the domain or machine name.
 For example: domain\username, or localhost\Administrator.
-Provide a valid password for the specified user. - Network Card: Select the network card that is active, then either enter a temporary static IP address for this NIC or press Enter to dynamically obtain an IP address from a DHCP server. - Temporary hostname: Provide a temporary VM name for PlateSpin Migrate Client to use to list the newly registered VM.
+Provide a valid password for the specified user. - Network Card: Select the network card that is active, then either enter a temporary static IP address for this NIC or press Enter to dynamically obtain an IP address from a DHCP server. - Temporary hostname: Provide a temporary VM name for PlateSpin Server to use to list the newly registered VM.
 The workload's target host name you select in the migration job overwrites this name. - SSL encryption: If your PlateSpin Migrate is installed on a host with SSL encryption enabled, enter Yes.
 If not, enter No. - PlateSpin Migrate Network: Unless you have defined your own PlateSpin Migrate Network in PlateSpin Migrate Client, press Enter.
-If you are working with a non-default PlateSpin Migrate Network, type its name, then press Enter. - A controller on your target virtual machine communicates with PlateSpin Server and registers the virtual machine as a physical target for a migration job.
+If you are working with a non-default PlateSpin Migrate Network, type its name, then press Enter.

+A controller on your target virtual machine communicates with PlateSpin Server and registers the virtual machine as a physical target for a migration job.

-The registered target virtual machine displays in the Servers view of the PlateSpin Migrate Client Interface and you can now configure migration jobs to this target VM.
-See Section 29.2.4, "Migrating the Source Workload to a Target Instance on Oracle Cloud Infrastructure," on page 480.
+The registered target virtual machine displays in the Servers view of the PlateSpin Migrate Client Interface and in the PlateSpin Migrate Web Interface and you can now configure migration jobs to this target VM.
+See "Migrating the Source Workload to a Target Instance on Oracle Cloud Infrastructure" on page 491.

-29.2.4 Migrating the Source Workload to a Target Instance on Oracle Cloud Infrastructure
+Migrating the Source Workload to a Target Instance on Oracle Cloud Infrastructure

 - 1 (For non-VPN setup) After you register the target virtual machine with Migrate Server, you must set the AlternateServerAddress PlateSpin Configuration parameter to the public IP addresses of the Migrate server.
-For information about configuring the AlternateServerAddress parameter, see Section 5.6, "Configuring Alternate IP Addresses for PlateSpin Server," on page 116. - 2 Use PlateSpin Migrate Client to start an X2P migration job with your source workload being the migration source and the target being the new Oracle Cloud Infrastructure VM instance that you registered with PlateSpin Server in Section 29.2.3, "Registering the Target Virtual Machine Instance with PlateSpin Server," on page 479. - 3 Click Configure Job. - 4 Configure the parameters required for the job.
-For information about parameters, see Step 6 in Section 33.2, "Configuring Migration to a Physical Target (P2P, V2P) Using Migrate Client," on page 526. - 5 Configure the network settings.
-For information about the settings, see Step 8 in Section 33.2, "Configuring Migration to a Physical Target (P2P, V2P) Using Migrate Client," on page 526.
+For information about configuring the AlternateServerAddress parameter, see "Configuring Alternate IP Addresses for PlateSpin Server" on page 115. - 2 Use either the PlateSpin Migrate Web Interface (recommended) or the PlateSpin Migrate Client to migrate the workload to the target instance: - Using PlateSpin Migrate Web Interface: See "Configuring Migration to a Physical Target (P2P, V2P) Using Migrate Web Interface" on page 547.